GiorgioUghini/Adrenalina/README.md

 ## Launching the Application - Windows
 For Windows and Linux user you can follow the easier plug-and-play guide.
 ### Launch Server - Windows
-The production server configuration don't use any options.
+The production server configuration does not use any options.

 ```
 cd deliverables/app
 java -jar ing-sw-2019-17-server.jar
 ```

-This commands start the Adrenaline Server on localhost.
+This commands starts the Adrenaline Server on localhost.

 ### Launch Client with localhost connection - Windows